nickabs/transmission/README.md

 # transmission

-Transmission is a theme for the open-source publishing platform [Ghost](https://ghost.org/).
+Transmission is a modern [Ghost](https://ghost.org/) theme.

 ## Features
 This theme is designed for a simple single author blog site.
-There are minimal configuration options in v1.

 Features: